 The drought effects many aspects of our lives.
 In Sacramento County we can only water our lawns twice a week and we are encouraged to stop watering altogether and “go gold”, but that much dry grass in front of every house creates a fire hazard that does not normally exist.
 We are coming in to storm season and while we hope for rain and water, what we may get is lightning and more fires.
 While the elements and the earth cannot be held responsible for the difficulties they cause in our lives, the people and companies who cause such destruction due to their own negligence can be.

 Need advice?
 Think you have a potential personal injury case?
-Contact the law offices of Alan M. Laskin in Sacramento California today.
+Contact Laskin Balma Attorneys at Law in Sacramento California today.